 Plan Description.
 In accordance with the Commission's participation agreement entered into in July 2007, the Commission is a participant in the County of Orange Retiree Medical Plan (the Plan).
 The Plan is a cost-sharing multiple employer defined benefit retiree medical plan.
 The Plan provides a grant for medical benefits to eligible retirees and their dependents and lump-sum payments for employees separating from employment prior to being eligible for the grant.
 The County Board of Supervisors maintains the authority to establish and amend the Plan's benefit provisions.
-The financial statements and required supplementary information of the Plan are included in the County of Orange's fiscal year 2019-2020 Comprehensive Annual Financial Report (CAFR).
-The Commission is reported in the County's CAFR as a discretely presented component unit.
+The financial statements and required supplementary information of the Plan are included in the County of Orange's fiscal year 2020-2021 Annual Comprehensive Financial Report.
+The Commission is reported in the County's Annual Comprehensive Financial Report as a discretely presented component unit.
 That report may be obtained by contacting the County of Orange, Auditor Controller, 12 Civic Center Plaza, Room 200, Santa Ana, California 92702.

 Eligibility.
 An employee who is credited with at least ten years of service at the time the employee becomes a retiree shall be eligible to receive a grant in accordance with the County of Orange Retiree Medical Plan.
 An employee who becomes a retiree eligible for the grant and does not immediately begin to receive a retirement allowance from OCERS is not eligible to participate in the plan until the employee's retirement allowance commences.
 In order to be eligible to receive the grant, a participant must be covered under a Qualified Health Plan and/or Medicare.
 Coverage in a Qualified Health Plan must be elected within 30 days of the commencement of retirement allowance from OCERS.
 A covered retiree or surviving dependent who is age 65 or older must be enrolled in Medicare Part A (if eligible for coverage without a premium) and Part B in order to be eligible for the grant.
-A Qualified Health Plan is defined as a health insurance plan made available to employees and/or retirees, including a County Health Plan or a plan administered by an Employee Organization that the County of Orange has agreed shall be a Qualified Health Plan.
+A Qualified Health Plan or a plan administered by an Employee Organization that the County of Orange has agreed shall be a Qualified Health Plan.
 A lump sum payment is available under limited circumstances as defined in the plan for an employee whose employment terminates prior to becoming eligible for a grant.